 Treatment-related findings were limited to the expected reversible reduction of B cells in both dams and infants and reversible reduction of IgM in infant monkeys.
 B cell numbers recovered after the cessation of belimumab treatment by about 1 year post-partum in adult monkeys and by 3 months of life in infant monkeys; IgM levels in infants exposed to belimumab in utero recovered by 6 months of age.

-Effects on male and female fertility in monkeys were assessed in the 6-month repeat dose toxicology studies of belimumab at doses up to and including 50 mg/kg.
+Effects on male and female fertility in monkeys were assessed in the 6-month repeat dose toxicology studies of belimumab at doses up to and including 50 mg/kg body weight.
 No treatment-related changes were noted in the male and female reproductive organs of sexually mature animals.
 An informal assessment of menstrual cycling in females demonstrated no belimumab-related changes.

 As belimumab is a monoclonal antibody no genotoxicity studies have been conducted.
 No carcinogenicity studies or fertility studies (male or female) have been performed.